Shinobi881/Shinobi881.github.io/_posts/gitstarted/2015-10-30-git-it-started.md

 - I'm not yet going to explain `branch`, `checkout`, `pull`, `--rebase`, `diff`, `hist`...those will come in the future
 - This all, will be demostrated in a workflow that help to understand the commands.
 But within any organization, project, team... your Git workflow will differ

+####Your editor and commit messages:
-**NOTE: To do some of this stuff you may have to use the code editor Vim so I'm going to write the instruction below and you will have to refer to them if there is a step where I tell you to do so.**
+*NOTE: To do some of this stuff (`$ git commit`) You will be taken to a code editor (don't do the `-m` thing).
+By default, Vim (a VI editor) or Nano will be your editor.
+I will discuss Vim usage  since Nano has pretty clear instructions.
+I so I'm going to write the instructions for Vim below and you will have to refer to them if there is a step where I tell you to do so.*

 ####Using Vim (be very careful here):
 Note: Look at the status bar at the bottom to see what mode you're in